 🥚 The best Easter eggs for dogs 2026

-These are the carob-based Easter eggs that let your dog have the full Easter morning experience — foil, gift box, and all.
+These are the carob-based dog safe Easter eggs that let your dog have the full Easter morning experience — foil, gift box, and all.
 All are made with carob instead of cocoa, meaning no theobromine and no danger.
 The differences come down to ingredients, size, price point, and where you can get them.

 Easter Eggs for Dogs – Quick comparison